tableflip/brandnewweddings/README.md

 npm start
 ```

-This project use npm scripts to build the site to the `dist` directory.
+This project uses npm scripts to build the site to the `dist` directory.

 - `npm start` - Build site, watch for changes and run a hot code reloading server on http://localhost:3000